eckon/dotfiles/README.md

 Following commands/configs should be run/set on fresh install:
 * for easier editing of the files, create symlinks for the files (then only edit in the git repo)
-  * the nvim/awesome/rofi directory can be linked completely
+  * the nvim/awesome/rofi/alacritty directory can be linked completely
+    * for the future - maybe link the whole .config file and use .gitignore for ignoring others
   * `$ ln -s ~/path/to/dotfiles/.config/nvim ~/.config/nvim`
   * `wallpapers` should be linked to `~/Pictures/wallpapers/`
 * in nvim run `:PlugInstall` this will install the Plugins from **vim-plug** set in `~/.config/nvim/init.vim`